 Non-highly compensated employees (NHCEs) and non-Key employees are those that do not meet the definitions above.
 Once employee categories are determined, they are used in the following tests:

-Coverage tests determine the ratios of employees eligible for and benefitting from the plan, to show the plan fairly covers your employee base.
+Coverage tests determine the ratios of employees eligible for and benefiting from the plan, to show the plan fairly covers your employee base.
 Specifically, it reviews the ratio of HCEs benefitting from the plan (i.e., of employees considered Highly Compensated, how many expressed as a percentage are benefitting) against the ratio of NHCEs benefitting from the plan (similarly, of the employee base, what percentage are benefitting from the plan).
-Typically, the NHCE percentage benefitting must be at least 70% or 0.7 times the percentage of HCEs considered benefitting for the year, or further testing is required.
+Typically, the NHCE percentage benefiting must be at least 70% or 0.7 times the percentage of HCEs considered benefitting for the year, or further testing is required.